-It’s crucial to discuss with your child about Halloween rules so they understand how to proceed.
+Discussing with your child is crucial so they understand how to proceed.

-The kiddos want to have fun, and there are many ways you can still enjoy Halloween trick or treating without the added stress of Covid-19.
+The kiddos want to have fun, and you can still enjoy Halloween trick-or-treating in many ways without the added stress of COVID-19.

 Halloween Ideas To Hand Out Candy Safely

 Today, I want to show you some fantastic photos we took over the past year for anyone looking for Halloween Ideas to hand out candy safely but in a fun way.